wadi2/PHDresearch/papers/ML_MIRSI_Collagen/README.md

 SHG data acquired using identical tissue samples are used to label the spectra to differentiate collagen from non-collagen.
 Because they were acquired using different optical setups, they have different specifications and need to be co-registered.
-The registration is done using MATLAB [MATLAB registration](https://www.mathworks.com/help/images/find-image-rotation-and-scale.html) and is done by determining the inverse affine transform given a set of paired landmarks.
-The landmarks pairs are chosen manually.
+The registration is done using [a registration method from MATLAB](https://www.mathworks.com/help/images/find-image-rotation-and-scale.html) and is done by determining the inverse affine transform given a set of paired landmarks.
+The set of paired landmarks are chosen manually.

 ```